-Despite a major upscaling of suburban houses over the last decades, average house satisfaction has remained steady in the United States.
+Despite a major upscaling of suburban houses over the last decades, house satisfaction has remained steady in the United States.
 I show that upward comparison in size can explain this paradox, as top housing size mirrored the U-shaped pattern of top income inequality.
-Combining data from the American Housing Survey from 1984 to 2009 with an original dataset of three millions suburban houses built between 1920 and 2009, I find that suburban owners who experienced a relative downscaling of their home due to the building of bigger units in their suburb record lower satisfaction and housing values.
-These homeowners are more likely to upscale and subscribe to extra mortgage loans.
-Results are robust to household fixed effects and concentrated in counties with low levels of segregation, suggesting a causal link between inequality and mortgage debt.
+Combining data from the American Housing Survey from 1984 to 2009 with an original dataset of three millions suburban houses built between 1920 and 2009, I find that suburban owners who experienced a relative downscaling of their home due to the building of bigger units in their suburb record lower satisfaction and house values.
+These homeowners are more likely to upscale and subscribe to new loans.
+Results are robust to household fixed effects and concentrated in counties with lower segregation, suggesting a causal link between inequality and mortgage debt.